diffblue/gitlab/doc/user/group/iterations/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/222750) in GitLab 13.6.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/269972) in GitLab 13.7.
-> - [Updated](https://gitlab.com/gitlab-org/gitlab/-/issues/326029) to provide scoped burnup and burndown charts in GitLab 14.9.
+> - Scoped burnup and burndown charts in subgroups and projects [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/326029) in GitLab 14.9.

 The iteration report includes [burndown and burnup charts](../../project/milestones/burndown_and_burnup_charts.md), similar to how they appear when viewing a [milestone](../../project/milestones/index.md).